Are you a new customer? Buy 2 packets get 1 free with code MAYFREEBIE

 All Vegetable & Herb Seeds

-• Last stock!
-Cucumber mideast peace seeds Grow your own cucumbers
+• Cucumber mideast peace seeds Grow your own cucumbers

 Cucumber 'Mideast Peace'

 Toothsome cucumbers with beautiful deep-green, shiny skin.
 'Mideast Peace' has a everything you want in a cucumber - sweet flavour, crunchy texture and it keeps well.
 Its one of the most robust cucumber varieties we've grown.
 The plant photos in this description were taken in October!
 As with all Lebanese-type cucumbers, the fruit are stouter than a standard supermarket cuc - they max out at 15cm.
 A true dual purpose variety - harvest thumb-sized for pickles or to palm-sized for Shirazi salads all summer long.The vines grow from 1-1.5m and can be trained on strings or left to sprawl although the cucumbers are better quality when trained.
 Mideast Peace was bred by Dr. Alan Kapuler of Peace Seeds (Corvallis, Oregon) for cool climates and we've found this variety to be both early and prolific in unpredictable British summers.Sow: April on a sunny windowsill or heated propagator at 21C.Plant: Harden off and plant into unheated greenhouse/polytunnel after risk of frost has passed.
 Usually ready to transplant 4 weeks after sowing.
 Plant at 60cm spacing, train up strings or leave to sprawl.Harvest: As baby cucs for pickles or for salads.Kitchen: Pickle or eat raw.
-Pairs with citrus (lemon, lime), aromatics and spices (dill, fennel, coriander, ginger, chilli, black pepper), alliums (spring onion, garlic, garlic chives), fats (sesame, cashew).Notes: Plants can be trained up strings or left to sprawl (and will take up a lot of room!). ~20 seeds 92% Nov 24
+Pairs with citrus (lemon, lime), aromatics and spices (dill, fennel, coriander, ginger, chilli, black pepper), alliums (spring onion, garlic, garlic chives), fats (sesame, cashew).Notes: Plants can be trained up strings or left to sprawl (and will take up a lot of room!).
+Approx 20 seeds.
+We pack seeds by weight, the number of seeds in a packet is an estimate.
+Germ 94% Aug 25

 £2.75